informatik01/proekspert-rest-service/ProekspertWebService/trunk/README.txt

 and after that the Main application will run successfully.

 Also when trying to run JUnit tests in Eclipse right after building the project with Ant task, an exception might be thrown.
-Again, the solution is to clean the project fefore running unit tests.
+Again, the solution is to clean the project before running unit tests.

-So either clean the project everytime **after** building with custom Ant build file in Eclipse, or just uncheck the "Build Automatically" option (in the main menu "Project > Build Automatically") to avoid the above described issues.
+So either clean the project every time **after** building with custom Ant build file in Eclipse, or just uncheck the "Build Automatically" option (in the main menu "Project > Build Automatically") to avoid the above described issues.
 Or just DONT'T USE Ant build file while in Eclipse, because the default "Build Automatically" option will do just fine.